mariocynicys/Pillarity/README.md

-# Medicine & Blood Donation
+# Medicine & Blood Donation :pill:
 Web application for medicine and blood donation from google solution challenge